rust-stuco/lectures/week14/concurrency.md

 Asynchronous functions (`async fn`) must be **executed** by a **runtime**.

-* A runtime provides many components needed for running asynchronous programs
+* A runtime provides components needed for running asynchronous programs
     - Task scheduler
     - I/O event handlers
     - Timers
-* A runtime must be started by a real `main` function
+* A runtime must be started by an actual `fn main` function

 ---